Azure/azureml-examples/prefix.md

 To create or setup a workspace with the assets used in these examples, run the [setup script](setup-workspace.py).

-> If you do not have an Azure ML Workspace, run `python setup-workspace.py --subscription-id $ID`, where `$ID` is your Azure subscription id.
-A resource group, Azure ML Workspace, and other necessary resources will be created in the subscription.
+If you do not have an Azure ML workspace, run `python setup-workspace.py --subscription-id $ID`, where `$ID` is your Azure subscription id.
+A resource group, Azure ML workspace, and other necessary resources will be created in the subscription.

->
-> If you have an Azure ML Workspace, [install the Azure ML CLI](https://docs.microsoft.com/azure/machine-learning/reference-azure-machine-learning-cli) and run `az ml folder attach -w $WS -g $RG`, where `$WS` and `$RG` are the workspace and resource group names.
+If you have an Azure ML Workspace, [install the Azure ML CLI](https://docs.microsoft.com/azure/machine-learning/reference-azure-machine-learning-cli) and run `az ml folder attach -w $WS -g $RG`, where `$WS` and `$RG` are the workspace and resource group names.

->
-> Run `python setup-workspace.py -h` to see other arguments.
+Run `python setup-workspace.py -h` to see other arguments.

 ## Getting started